theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

     +
     !69699><;;:8=+:::::987765979858859775775883796699+48789599878592274362843111

-we can now see that there is a range of quality scores, but that the end of the sequence is very poor (`!` = a quality score of 1).
+We can now see that there is a range of quality scores, but that the end of the sequence is very poor (`!` = a quality score of 1).

 > Exercise
 > --------
 >
 > What is the last read in your file?
-Is this read of high quality, explain?
+Do you know if this read of high quality, explain?
-> Hint use command: tail
+> Hint Use the command: tail
 >